 Traditional business schools fare poorly in these kinds of contexts.
 One cannot simply port over leadership training from business, military, or diplomacy schools and expect it to stick.

-Since September 2015, the Leadership Alliance has been piloting and equipping this audience, 380 senior leaders in the peace and security space from 83 countries, with unique developmental experiences.
+Since September 2015, the Leadership Alliance has been piloting and equipping this audience — more than 380 senior leaders in the peace and security realm from 83 countries thus far — with unique developmental experiences.

-We are innovating new ways to capture peace and security contexts that go beyond VUCA (Volatile, Unpredictable, Complex, & Ambiguous) to recognizing contextual relativity in history/time/speed, paradoxicality of forces, views, and actions—as well as the general interconnected nature of these contexts.
+We are innovating new ways to incorporate peace and security contexts that go beyond a VUCA (Volatile, Unpredictable, Complex, & Ambiguous) framework to recognizing contextual relativity in history/time/speed, and paradoxes of forces, views, and actions — as well as the general interconnected nature of these contexts.

-Working with CCL’s David Magellan-Horth, we are using the “RUPT” (Rapid, Unpredictable, Paradoxical, & Tangled) descriptor, which lifts sights, thinking, and action into new realms of learning.
+Working with CCL’s David Magellan-Horth, we’re using the “RUPT” (Rapid, Unpredictable, Paradoxical, & Tangled) descriptor, which lifts sights, thinking, and action into new realms of learning.

-Working with world-class designers and thinkers like Dr. Geoff Cox and Barry Johnson, we are infusing events with interactive frames that bring participant content to the table from day one.
+Collaborating with world-class designers and thinkers like Dr. Geoff Cox and Barry Johnson, we are infusing events with interactive frameworks that bring participant content to the table from Day 1.

-In this context, we must actively work with every “elephant in the room.”
+In this context, we actively work with every “elephant in the room.”

 Cross-cultural, conflicting views must be leveraged, not just acknowledged.
 History, religion, and even trauma are often present, so exercises and sharing need to be innovative and meaningful — not trivial.